Advertisement

 The housing crisis means the housing benefit bill for the government is a large one.

-There are more than one million people on waiting lists for social housing across England and while the wait for an affordable home continues, the private renting sector is often the only option.
-With the average rent rising by 8.6 per cent in the year up to September 2021, according to HomeLet Rental Index, the Exchequer pays out £23.4bn a year in housing benefit to help people keep up.
+There are more than one million people on waiting lists for social housing across England, government figures show, and while the wait for an affordable home continues, the private renting sector is often the only option.
+With the average private rent cost rising by 8.4% per cent in the year up to September 2024, according to the Office for National Statistics (ONS).

-Housing benefit is available to help pay rent if you’re on low income, unemployed or claiming benefits.
-However, it is being replaced by universal credit and most people will have to claim that instead.
+Housing benefit is paid by local authorities and available to help pay rent if you’re on a low income, unemployed or claiming benefits.
+But it’s being replaced by universal credit and most people will have to claim that instead.

-But you can still claim housing benefit if you have reached state pension age.
+You can claim housing benefit if you or your partner is state pension age.

 You can also claim if you are in supported, sheltered or temporary housing.
 That includes B&Bs arranged by the council if you’re homeless or a hostel or a domestic abuse refuge.